 Go to the National Civil Rights Museum in the morning, eat lunch along South Main, and then go to the Stax Museum of American Soul Music in the afternoon.
 Drive south to find Interstate Bar-B-Que for dinner.

-Start out at Elmwood Cemetery with the audio tour, and then drive east.
-Visit the Memphis Brooks Museum of Art and lounge in Overton Park.
-Visit the Dixon and eat dinner in Cooper-Young at the Young Avenue Deli or (if you didn’t earlier in the week) the contemporary Beauty Shop.
+Start out with the audio tour at Elmwood Cemetery (buy the CD in the office), a leisurely look at Memphis history in a bucolic, park-like setting.
+This is nature day, so after you are done exploring, drive east.
+Visit the Memphis Brooks Museum of Art, and lounge in Overton Park.
+Visit the Dixon and eat dinner in Cooper Young at the casual Young Avenue Deli or (if you didn’t earlier in the week) the contemporary Beauty Shop.

 Head home with a head full of stories and tunes from Nashville to Memphis.